orendain/tutorials.ubuntu.com/tutorials/security/test-drive-codelabs/test-drive-codelabs.md

 Test Drive is a two-hour lab session that exists in H2O's Aquarium.
 Aquarium is H2O's cloud environment that provides access to various tools for workshops, conferences, and training.

 Positive
-: Note is positive.
+: This note is positive.

 Negative
-: Note is negative.
+: This note is negative/neutral.

 All labs have a specific **Lab Duration*** to complete the lab.
 All Test Drive Lab session's will terminate after two-hours.
 No work will be saved!